jarrodtaylor/SyrinxPreview/src/posts/20150203-how-mobile-can-support-an-omnichannel-retail-strategy-part-one-video.md

-title: How mobile can support an omnichannel retail strategy - Part One [VIDEO]

-+++
+---
+title: How Mobile Supports an Omnichannel Retail Strategy
+description: An omnichannel retail strategy involves delivering updated information to patrons through whichever channel they prefer.

-# How mobile can support an omnichannel retail strategy - Part One [VIDEO]
+archive_title: How mobile can support an omnichannel retail strategy - Part One [VIDEO]
+---

+# How Mobile Supports an Omnichannel Retail Strategy

 Transcript